 The Walmart MoneyCard works like a credit card or debit card.
 It can be used anywhere debit Visa or Mastercard is accepted.
-This includes in-person at grocery stores, gas stations, shopping and other retailers.
-The card can also be used with Amazon, eBay, and other online retailers.
+This includes grocery stores, gas stations, shopping, and other retailers.
+You can also use the card online with Amazon, eBay, other online retailers, and for just about any bill that takes credit cards online.
 And of course, it can be used at Walmart.

 ATMs: You can use the card like a bank debit card to withdraw money from an ATM.
-The Walmart fees is $2.50 per transaction, plus in the ATM owner may charge a fee.
+The MoneyCard’s fee is $2.50 per transaction, plus any fee charged by the ATM owner.

-Walmart: You can get cash from your card for free at Walmart Money Centers and Walmart Customer Service Desks.
+Walmart: You can get cash from your card at Walmart Money Centers and Walmart Customer Service Desks.
+Also free.

 How to Get the Walmart MoneyCard

-It’s easy to get a Walmart MoneyCard.
+Getting a Walmart MoneyCard is easy.
 There is no credit check, no Chexsystems inquiry, or income requirements.
 As with all prepaid debit cards, you do need a valid social security number.

-The card can be obtained by completing a short application you’ll find here.
+You can get the card by completing a short form you’ll find here.

 The Walmart MoneyCard has most core features that users would look for in a prepaid card, and it can be an inexpensive card for users using direct deposit or loading the card with enough to qualify to waive the monthly fee.
 However, many of the benefits and convenience features are applicable mostly to Walmart customers, such as the cash back features or the ability to withdraw cash at Walmart to avoid ATM fees.

-Not So Good For: Prepaid card users without direct deposit and those not regularly shopping at Walmart stores
+Not So Good For: Prepaid card users that can’t qualify to waive the fee, those not regularly shopping at Walmart stores